2004 saw the introduction of a new EU pet passports scheme allowing pets to travel freely across Europe without spending time in quarantine.

 Reporter Jennifer O'Connell speaks to pet owner Lorna Swift, Aidan Murray Principal Officer with Animal Health and Welfare, and Gillian Bird of the DSPCA.

-This RTÉ News report by Jennifer O'Connell was broadcast on 1 October, 2004.
+An RTÉ News report broadcast on 1 October 2004.
+The reporter is Jennifer O'Connell.